 The leather valves had drooped as the machine has been stored on its end, as well as stiffening, so they needed replacing, which Liz had done.

-Its pads have not been replaced for many decades (if ever), and would need doing to get it playing well.
+Its pads had not been replaced for many decades (if ever), and would need doing to get it playing well.
 However they work now for trying it out.

-In all, it is generally playable, solo, as-is, but needs retuning to modern pitch (possibly staying in meantone temperament).
+In all, it was generally playable, solo, as-is, but needs retuning to modern pitch (possibly staying in meantone temperament).

-On further investigation, there is an additional important point to note about the tuning - it's not in equal temperament, where all the semitone intervals are the same size, like a modern piano.
+On further investigation, there was an additional important point to note about the tuning - it was not in equal temperament, where all the semitone intervals are the same size, like a modern piano.

-I believe that it is in a meantone tuning, probably quarter-comma meantone.
+I believe that it was in a meantone tuning, probably quarter-comma meantone.
 The enharmonic pairs of notes present on all English 48-key concertinas (Ab/G#, Eb/D#) are not tuned the same,

 but the flats are sharper and the sharps flatter, to give more pure mathatical ratios for the thirds of chords, and hence sweeter harmonies.